 On the climb up to the top of Iago, I was beating myself up again.
 Hard.
 I just couldn’t keep a consistent, slow walking pace.
 I’d go a hundred metres, then stop.
 Go another few, then stop again.
 I was unable to dial down the speed enough to move continuously, and the boys were marching on, lengthening the gap between us.
 Here I was again, disappointed that I was going to hold back the group which would have to wait for me at the top of the climb (thinking about it now, this gave them at least a nice lunch, pee, and number 2 break on top of a mountain).
 This time around, it was also incredibly hot, which slowed me down even more.
 However, upon checking my GPS watch to keep track of my progress, I discovered that I was still averaging a pace of roughly 300m of elevation gain per hour which is considered to be average ski touring speed.
 Maybe I wasn’t that terribly slow after all – the boys were just really fast.
 That didn’t change my attitude, though.
 I couldn’t really reason myself out of wanting to keep up with the other three, no matter how physically impossible that was.

 Something else became apparent when we then skied down the south face of Iago, toward the vast glacial expanse north of Cheakamus Mountain.
 My skiing didn’t feel right.
 It felt sloppy and far from inspiring confidence.
 Sure, it was harder to ski with a big lump of weight on your back.
 But it felt as if I was skiing with my boots in walk mode, thrust into the backseat.
 Suddenly, the thought of skiing anything steeper became scary.
 I was losing trust in my skiing ability.
-To this day, that trust hasn’t fully returned, even though I discovered a couple months ago that the plastic shells of my ski boots were to blame, as they had fatigued and become way too soft.
+To this day, that trust hasn’t fully returned, even though I discovered a couple months ago that the plastic shells of my ski boots were to blame; they had fatigued and became way too soft.
+Basically, they broke under the weight and heat.

 Fortunately, the last descent of the day was just the kind of mellow I needed to cap off a day full of highs and lows – from the towering peaks and breathtaking views to the pits of my confidence and exhaustion.
-Even better yet, there was more than enough room for us to sleep in the now-gone Russet Lake cabin (it got replaced by some fancy hut).
-That evening, I crawled into my sleeping back, the most exhausted I have ever felt in my life.
+Even better yet, there was more than enough room for us to sleep in the now-gone Russet Lake cabin (it has since been replaced by some fancy hut).
+That evening, I crawled into my sleeping bag, the most exhausted I have ever felt in my life (editor’s note from 2021: to this day, still the most exhausted I have ever felt).

-On the third morning, I was waiting at the cabin as the boys went up Fissile Peak to ski its banana couloir.
+On the third morning, I was waiting at the cabin as the boys went up Fissile Peak to ski its “banana couloir.”
 Thinking about the walk ahead and how I had felt the previous day, I decided against joining them.
-Even with the possibility of traveling light, leaving most gear at Russet Lake, I couldn’t possibly see myself making it up the prominent peak, down some slightly more serious line and then all the way back to Whistler.
+Even with the possibility of traveling light, leaving most gear at Russet Lake, I couldn’t possibly see myself making it up the prominent peak, down some slightly more serious line and then all the way back to Whistler (remember, my boots were basically broken).
 The sun baked us again that day as we inched toward the resort boundary, four lumps of sweat and stinky clothes.
 Eventually, though, we were sat at a bistro in Whistler Village, wearing normal shoes and eating copious amounts of pizza.

 From a cynical’s perspective, we really put in a lot of hard work just to avoid a record-breaking Gondola floating hundreds of metres above the valley floor to connect our start and end points.
+(The Spearhead runs from Blackcomb to Whistler, after all – two halves of a ski resort connected by the Peak2Peak Gondola.
+Taking it is a lot quicker than what we did – a monstrous detour.)
 But it was about more than that, of course.
 It was about adventure and experiencing one of Canada’s classic high-alpine ski traverses.
 It was about crossing 14 different glaciers and feeling really small.

 So, to echo my words from earlier: What was my experience on the Spearhead Traverse?